sgjava/javauio/tools/README.md

 * `cd ~/javauio/periphery`
 * `mvn clean install "-DCFLAGS=-I$HOME/include"`
 * Add `-Dmaven.compiler.source=11 -Dmaven.compiler.target=11` for ARM32
-* Exit and login again, so permissions from install script take effect.
+* Exit and login again, so permissions from install script take effect

+Install gpiod

 * `sudo apt install -y gpiod`

-Let's find the GPIO chip addresses.
+Find the GPIO chip addresses.
 * `gpiodetect`
     * `gpiochip0 [1c20800.pinctrl] (224 lines)`
     * `gpiochip1 [1f02c00.pinctrl] (32 lines)`
     * Here we see the chips and addresses.

-* Then let's have a look at the [pin names](https://linux-sunxi.org/Xunlong_Orange_Pi_PC#Expansion_Port)
+Have a look at the [pin names](https://linux-sunxi.org/Xunlong_Orange_Pi_PC#Expansion_Port)
-* Lets take PA0 with A being group name.
+* Start with PA0 with A being group name.
 So group A data register offset is 0x10 for the H3.
 You can calculate the sysfs number (should be the same for GPIOD chip 0) using (position of letter in alphabet - 1) * 32 + pin number.
 Thus PA0 should be at 1(A)-1 = 0 * 32 + 0 or 0.
 To test this use the following command:
 * `sudo java -cp $HOME/javauio/tools/target/tools-1.0.0-SNAPSHOT.jar:$HOME/javauio/periphery/target/periphery-1.0.0-SNAPSHOT-linux32.jar com.codeferm.periphery.mmio.MemScan -a 0x1c20800 -w 0x10 -d 0 -l 0`